Brendenjones12/CapstoneProjectTemplate/Documentation/Deployment.md

 ## Type of Server Needed
 Currently, you need an up-to-date Apache server that can run both the latest version PHP *and* a MySQL database server.
+Alternatively, you can use XAMPP to emulate both on a local machine.

 ## Where to put the Files